-- The grant contract will include an advance payment provision, including the return of unspent funds. - For each fiscal year that grant funds are awarded, we will conduct a monitoring visit before June 30.
+- Your grant contract agreement will include an advance payment provision, including the return of unspent funds. - We will conduct a monitoring visit before June 30 for each fiscal year grant funds are awarded.
 If we determine you did not spend grant funds in accordance with the grant contract, you must return the funds to us.
 We will not authorize advance grant funds for you in the future.